risk-first/website/docs/risks/Dependency-Risks/On-Software-Dependencies.md

  - **Different Types of Software Dependencies**.
 In a software project there are a number of ways you could depend on _other software_.
 Here, we break it down into some specific types (write-your-own, libraries and services) and look at the risk characteristics of each.
  - Finally, we look at how software dependencies are **Funded** - that is, how they survive over time.
 Here we focus on Open Source, Commercial and Ad-Supported options, and the risks introduced by each.

-## Software Dependencies as Features
+## Software Dependencies Mitigate Risks

-[Software Dependencies](/tags/Software-Dependency-Risk) allows us to construct dependency networks to give us all kinds of features and mitigate all kinds of risk.
+[Software Dependencies](/tags/Dependency-Adoption) allows us to construct dependency networks to give us all kinds of features and mitigate all kinds of risk.
 That is, the features we are looking for in a dependency _are to mitigate some kind of risk_.

 For example, I might start using [WhatsApp](https://en.wikipedia.org/wiki/WhatsApp) because I want to be able to send my friends photos and text messages.
 However, it's likely that those same features allow us to mitigate [Coordination Risk](/tags/Coordination-Risk) when we're next trying to meet up.